Race and Identity Workshop

 "A laboratory to gain insights into our complex heritage"

-Alkimia’s workshop creates a space that has exciting potential to ensure good working relationships, enhanced productivity and creativity alongside individual and collective learning and growth in a diverse environment.
-This well-held laboratory allows people to gain insights into their complex heritage while giving us tools to work within our spheres of influence.
-It has inspired me to listen to young people and support them to take roles of constructive leadership as they thoughtfully challenge the status quo.
+Alkimia’s workshop creates a space that has exciting potential to ensure good working relationships, enhanced productivity and creativity.
+This well-held laboratory allows people to gain insights into their complex heritage while empowering them to work in their spheres of influence.
+I am inspired to listen to young people and support them to take roles of constructive leadership as they thoughtfully challenge the status quo.

 – Simanga Sithebe